MicrosoftDocs/playfab-docs/playfab-docs/features/social/trading/quickstart.md

 # Trading quickstart

+> [!NOTE]
-Note: This quickstart assumes you are already familiar with both Catalogs and Inventory Items.
+> This quickstart assumes you are already familiar with both Catalogs and Inventory Items.
 The example player must already own the Inventory Items they wish to trade away.

 The first step is to call the OpenTrade API to make a trade available to another player.
 You will need a PlayfabID to identify the gift recipient and the Item InstanceID for the player who currently has the item in their Inventory.